DamoM73/digital-solutions-text-2025/content/06_documentation/13_data_exchange_diagrams.md

 :::{dropdown} Learning Goals
 By the end of this section you will:
+- understand the different types of data connection diagrams and what they are used for
+- understand how networks can be represented using different data connection diagrams
+- know how to represent the data communicated between different nodes using a network diagram
 :::

 A **Data Connections Diagram** is a drawing that shows how different systems, databases, files, or tables are connected and how they share or move data between each other.
 It helps you understand where data comes from, where it goes, and how different parts of a system interact.